athlona64/asiccontrol/readme.md

 ## Asic control

-this project can is example to manage bulk pool for antminer
+this project is example to manage bulk pool for antminer

 Donate :